Exploring Surgery for: Back, Neck & Spine

 Most procedures are day surgeries and patients can go home that same day.
 For more complicated surgeries, you may require a hospital stay of a few days.
 Depending on the complexity of the procedure, individual risk factors or other reasons, you may need to remain at NEBH for up to a week (You will be informed of this prior to your surgery).

 If you need to spend time with us, we'll make your stay as pleasant as possible.
 We're proud to say that NEBH has consistently ranked as a top performer in patient satisfaction.
-In fact, we've received the Press Ganey Summit Award (one of the healthcare industry's most coveted symbols of achievement in patient satisfaction) each year since 2007.
+In fact, we've received the Press Ganey Guardian of Excellence Award (one of the healthcare industry's most coveted symbols of achievement in patient satisfaction) each year since 2007.

 Most patients are amazed with how they feel following surgery.
 We generally aim to have patients walk within a day or two of surgery, which helps to speed recovery, reduce pain and set rehabilitation expectations.
 A variety of rehabilitation services, including inpatient physical therapy, will be supplied to you.